Written by Sam Corporations February 13, 2023

 Red River is located in the Canchis Province of the Cusco region, about three hours southeast of the actual city of Cusco.
 This entire province sits in the shadow of the great Mount Ausangate, one of the tallest peaks in the country and an important Apu (Mountain God).

 The source of the Red River is in the nearby Palcoyo Rainbow Mountain valley, which along with the other mountains of the region make up the Cordillera Vilcanota.
-This chain is itself a part of the wider Andes mountain range which runs along the whole spine of South America, forming the longest continental mountain range in the world.
+This chain is itself a part of the wider Andes mountain range which runs along the whole spine of South America.
+The Andes form the longest continental mountain range in the world.

 The redness of the river is due to a high content of iron oxide that washes off the surrounding mountains during the rainy season.
 With both Rainbow Mountains nearby, as well as the Red Valley, the rain-induced soil erosion charges the river with different quantities of mineral-rich sedimentary rock.
 The intensity of the red depends on recent rainfall volumes.
 Sometimes the river is blood red, and other times it is pink.
 This makes timing the visit crucial.

-For those who would like to experience something unique and see some of Peru’s most interesting and gorgeous landscapes, a visit to Palcoyo Rainbow Mountain along with the nearby Red River in Cusco is an absolute must.
-Start planning your own once-in-a-lifetime trip to Peru and make sure to include this incredible off-the-beaten-track destination in your itinerary.
+Experience something unique and see some of Peru’s most interesting and gorgeous landscapes, a visit to Palcoyo Rainbow Mountain along with the nearby Red River in Cusco is an absolute must.
+Start planning your own once-in-a-lifetime trip to Peru.
+Make sure to include this incredible off-the-beaten-track destination in your itinerary.

 This is the most well-known and most visited of the two rainbow mountains.
 It can be reached by hiking for as little as one and a half hours.
 This kaleidoscopic spectacle is at over 17,000 feet in altitude.